gaultier/blog/addressing_cgo_thousand_cuts_one_at_a_time.md

 People are used to say: Go builds so fast!
 And yes, it's not a slow compiler, but if you have ever built the Go compiler from scratch, you will have noticed it takes a significant amount of time still.
 What Go is really good at, is caching: it's really smart at detecting what changed, and only rebuilding that.
 And that's great!
 Until it isn't.

-Sometimes, changes to the Cgo build flags, or a new `.a` library, were not detected by Go.
+Sometimes, changes to the Cgo build flags, or to the `.a` library, were not detected by Go.
 I could not really reproduce these issues reliably, but they happen often.

 Solution: force a clean build with `go build -a`.